 A third new road was built in 1933 and is still in use today.

-We highly recommend Franschhoek as a great place to visit.
+We highly recommend Franschhoek as a wonderful place to visit.
 We had dinner with a family who moved to Franschhoek two decades ago as their ideal retirement community.

 PS.
-It was a cold day, and a few days later, I had a cold—my fault for not bringing anything warm on this trip.
+It was a chilly day, and a few days later, I had a cold—my fault for not bringing anything warm on this trip.

 On June 21, 2019, the Western Cape was hit with powerful storms.
 After rock falls, the Franschhoek Pass was closed.
 My sister sent me these photographs published in the media.